-Ex-cellar &/or grouped in the Langhe, DBGitalia offers classic Italian fine wines that have been hand-picked by David Berry Green (DBG) from across Italy.
+DBGitalia Ltd. offers classic Italian fine wines that have been selected by David Berry Green (DBG) & are available Excellars both to the UK and Worldwide.
 DBGitalia’s mission is to match producers & their wines with suitable importers & distributors; to find them a good home.

-David Berry Green (DBG), former buyer at Berry Bros. & Rudd, has twenty years experience working in the industry, fifteen years of which as a buyer of Italian wines.
+David Berry Green (DBG) – Il Fondatore – former buyer at Berry Bros. & Rudd, has twenty years’ experience in the industry; fifteen of which as a buyer of Italian wines.

-The DBGitalia business is based in London, but since 2009 DBG has been mostly living in Italy, in the Langhe – travelling between his studio in Barolo & office in London – building relationships with the up & coming producers along with more established cantine.
-He’s put together a hand-picked portfolio, a ‘family’ of classic fine wine producers, not just from Piedmont’s Langhe region but also from across Italy.
-Producers whose wines clearly express the territory, a sense of place, traditions, grape fruitiness & delicious potential.
+DBGitalia is based in London (UK) but since 2009 DBG has been living in the Langhe, travelling between Barolo & the London headquarters, & building relationships with up & coming producers as well as with more established cantine.
+DBGitalia brings together a ‘family’ of classic fine wine producers with a focus on Piedmont, but also including producers from other regions of Italy.

 Raised unsurprisingly on a diet of Bordeaux, Burgundy & Rhone, & then subsequently gaining further experience as the Berry Bros. & Rudd buyer of Burgundy, Loire, Alsace, Australia, New Zealand, Austria, Germany & South Africa, David Berry Green (DBG)’s interest in Italy’s great wines was piqued during a holiday visit to the Langhe region in the early 1990s.
 He recalls visiting two Barolo producers: one making dense, dark, extracted wine (a so called “modernist”!), the other pale, elegant, perfumed, ethereal wines (a “traditonalist”).
 From that moment he vowed to himself that one day he would unearth more of those beautiful “traditionalist” wines & their like for the benefit of his (UK) customers.
 To introduce them to the truly great wines of Italy.